mamantoha/lifecell_api/README.md

 sub_id = life.sub_id
 ```

-> To obtain the SuperPassword send an SMS with key word PASSWORD to number 125, or enter life:) menu by dialing `*125#`, choose Manage account and then SuperPassword service or call `*125*779#`.
+> To obtain the SuperPassword send an SMS with key word PAROL to number 123.

 or